 It’s important to understand the different options open to you and think through the potential pros and cons of each.
 Just because a particular plan has low premiums does not necessarily mean it is the best choice.
-We spend time with you talking about what your present health and financial situation is, and what you can reasonably expect in both areas.
-We make sure you have all the information and are comfortable with the decision you make.
+We spend time with you talking about what your present health and financial situation are, and what you can reasonably expect in both areas.
+It is our goal to “arm you with information” so you have the knowledge and are confident in the decision you make.

 By submitting the information above you acknowledge that a licensed insurance agent will contact you by phone or email to discuss Medicare Advantage Plans, Prescription Drug Plans, or Medicare Supplement Insurance.

 Neither ePlatinum Health nor its agents are connected with the Federal Medicare Program.